‘Shameless’ Season 8 Spoilers: Will The Series End With Frank’s Death?

 — Shameless (@SHO_Shameless) February 18, 2017

-Despite his deceitful ways and lack of regard for his family, Shameless executive producer Nancy Pimental told The Hollywood Reporter that Frank doesn’t see himself as a bad father.
+Despite his deceitful ways and lack of regard for his family, Shameless executive producer Nancy Pimental told the Hollywood Reporter that Frank doesn’t see himself as a bad father.
 “In his own sick and twisted way, he believes he’s a good dad and was doing the right thing,” she said about Frank crashing Fiona’s wedding in Season 6.
 “But he’s a sociopath who sees it that way.
 It’s so frustrating to the family and Kev and Vee that he never gets it.”

 Will Frank ever become the father his children so badly need?
 Or will he remain as he is, continuously bringing grief to the family?
 As some fans have pointed out, Shameless is all about the Gallaghers overcoming various challenges in their lives.
 And because Frank has been the main reason for most of those challenges, it may not be until his death that the siblings actually get to achieve happiness and success.